d3datadevelopment/OxLogIQ/README.en.md

 ## Use of the session/request ID

 Each log entry is extended by the abbreviated session ID (sid) and request ID (uid).
 These can be used to filter for related log entries in extensive and mixed records.
 The session ID therefore refers to entries made by a specific shop user, while the request ID refers to a specific page or script call.
 Use the respective ID for filtering according to the following scheme:

 ```
 cat source/log/oxideshop-2025-01-01.log | grep "[sid/uid]"
 ```

+## Note

+The shop is programmed to write the error message to the original `oxideshop.log` file in the event of a script termination.
+Unfortunately, we cannot change this with simple ways, but we do add these messages to the log files of this extension.
+If you use rotating log files, the `oxideshop.log` file can simply be deleted if it exists.

 ## Changelog